tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 of the handshake, each side outputs its view of the following values:

 - A set of "session keys" (the various secrets derived from the main secret) from which can be derived a set of working keys.
+Note that when early data is in use, secrets are also derived from the early secret.
+These enjoy somewhat weaker properties than those derived from the main secret, as detailed below.
 - A set of cryptographic parameters (algorithms, etc.).
 - The identities of the communicating parties.